clearlinux/clear-linux-documentation/source/clear-linux/get-started/live-image.rst

 Install Clear Linux as a live image
 ###################################

-This option is a great way to try a live |CL| environment without writing to your computer's hard disk.
+A live image contains the complete Clear Linux operating system that resides on a bootable media such as a USB drive or in a virtual machine.
+This is a great way to use |CL| without modifying your computer's existing hard disk.

 Follow these instructions to create a bootable USB drive and boot from USB.
-You can also use the live image to boot the OS in a VM.
+To boot |CL| in a virtual environment, see `Install Clear Linux in a virtual machine`_.

 .. include:: bootable-usb/bootable-usb-linux.rst
    :Start-after: bootable-usb-linux: